armory/docs/content/en/continuous-deployment/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-31-0.md

 -->

 ### Spring Boot

 As part of the modernization effort, Spring Boot has been updated to 2.5.
 Note that there is no expected change for end users due to this change.
 Plugin developers may need to update their projects to work with 2.31.0+.

 ### Clouddriver

 - Changed the validation Clouddriver runs before performing operations for the Kubernetes provider.
-The *kinds* and *omitKinds* fields on a Kubernetes account definition no longer restrict what Kubernetes kinds can be deployed by Clouddriver; instead, these fields will now only control what kinds Clouddriver caches.
-Spinnaker operators should ensure that Kubernetes RBAC controls are used to restrict what kinds Spinnaker can deploy.
+The *kinds* and *omitKinds* fields on a Kubernetes account definition no longer restrict what Kubernetes kinds can be deployed by Clouddriver; instead, these fields now only control what kinds Clouddriver caches.
+Armory CD operators should ensure that Kubernetes RBAC controls are used to restrict what kinds Armory CD can deploy.
 - Bumped aws-cli to 1.22 to enable FIPS compliance configuration options.

 ### Deck

 - Added Cloud Run manifest functionality in Deck.
 - Made the *StageFailureMessage* component overridable, which enables the ability to override the red error box in the component of a plugin.
 - Added the ability to allow plugins to provide custom icon components.
   - Enables plugins to use the Icon component with a custom icon.
 Currently the Icon component is limited to only icons defined in *iconsByName.*
-- For the Helm bake feature, added additional input fields where the user can fill in details of the APIs versions.
-These input fields will not be pre-populated with versions of the target cluster available in the environment.
-They will become part of the bake result.
+- For the Helm bake feature, added additional input fields where the user can fill in details of the API's versions.
+These input fields are not be pre-populated with versions of the target cluster available in the environment.
+They become part of the bake result.
 Added *API_VERSIONS_ENABLED* env variable flag.

 ### Echo

 - Added a new configuration flag: *pipelineCache.filterFront50Pipelines* that defaults to false.
 When false, Echo caches all pipelines Front50.
-When true, it only caches enabled pipelines with enabled triggers of specific types – the types that echo knows how to trigger, along with some changes to the logic for handling manual executions so they continue to function.
+When true, it only caches enabled pipelines with enabled triggers of specific types. – The types that Echo knows how to trigger, along with some changes to the logic for handling manual executions so they continue to function.
 This is typically a very small subset of all pipelines.

 ### Fiat

 - Added the ability to register *SpinnakerRetrofitErrorHandler* with each Retrofit.RestAdapter and replaces each RetrofitError catch block with a catch-block using SpinnakerServerException or the appropriate subclass.
-This change does not alter any of this service's behavior, it merely allows error messages to be surfaced even when the error was thrown in a microservice more than one network call from the service in which the request originated.
+This change does not alter any of this service's behavior, it merely allows error messages to surface even when the error was thrown in a microservice more than one network call from the service in which the request originated.
 This is part of an effort to consume *SpinnakerRetrofitErrorHandler* in each Spinnaker microservice, as detailed in [this Github issue](https://github.com/spinnaker/spinnaker/issues/5473).

 ### Front50

 - Added optional query params to the GET /pipelines endpoint.
-- Return all pipelines triggered when the given pipeline configuration id completes with the given status.
-Initially used by (https://github.com/spinnaker/orca/pull/4448).
+- Return all pipelines triggered when the given pipeline configuration ID completes with the given status.
+Initially used in this [PR](https://github.com/spinnaker/orca/pull/4448).
 - Added three new config flags to each object type under service-storage.
-   - Two of the three are performance improvements which you can read about [here](https://spinnaker.io/changelogs/1.31.0-changelog/#front50)
+   - Two of the three are performance improvements which you can read about in the Spinnaker 1.31.0 [changelog](https://spinnaker.io/changelogs/1.31.0-changelog/#front50)

 ### Kayenta

 - Added a storage service migrator.
    - Added the ability to migrate account credentials and account configurations data from S3/GCS to MySQL/PostgreSQL and vice versa
-   - See (https://github.com/spinnaker/kayenta/pull/940#issue-1639273840) for instructions on how to use these properties (in kayenta-local.yml) to enable the data migration and MySQL or PostgreSQL data source.
+   - See the [PR comment](https://github.com/spinnaker/kayenta/pull/940#issue-1639273840) for instructions on how to use these properties (in kayenta-local.yml) to enable the data migration and MySQL or PostgreSQL data source.

 ### Orca

 - Added a new configuration flag: *front50.useTriggeredByEndpoint* that defaults to false.
 When false, Orca queries Front50 for all pipelines each time a pipeline execution completes.
 When true, Orca only queries for pipelines triggered when a specific pipeline completes which is potentially a very small subset of all pipelines.